 Whether looking to attend his highly anticipated, sold-out Festival of Disruption, or merely re-watch some of their favorite movies such as Eraserhead, Blue Velvet or Mulholland Drive, his fans are lining up by the dozens to know more about him.
 But as rumors and chatter that the legend may soon retire flourish the media, his fans may wonder, who will carry on his legacy once he's gone?

 Riley Sweeney Lynch is the younger of the two brothers.
 He was born in 1992 to David Lynch and Mary Sweeney who worked extensively together (on the original Twin Peaks, Mulholland Drive, and Blue Velvet to name a few).

 Riley has an active social media presence on Twitter ( riley_s_lynch), vimeo ( rileysweeneylynch) and Instagram ( rileylynchofficial).
 And while you may not have seen any of Riley's film work, he has studied and the School for the Art Institute of Chicago has made a number of short films.

 Not much was known about what the film would entail, other than a brief description that was included on Kickstarter: "A young man is unable to recall his dreams.
 Losing his source of inspiration, he seeks refuge in the home of a desert dwelling woman."
 The film, 'Meanwhile, the Night,' was unleashed to the world a few months later at a Chicago Screening in August 2013 and is now available on Vimeo for those interested to see Riley's work.

 Born ten years earlier than Riley, on September 7, 1982, is his older brother Austin Jack Lynch.

-Interview Project (2009) which he is the creator and director.
 Interview Project (2009) was shot over 70 days across the United States and features brief interviews with hundreds of different Americans.
 He also shot a film that documented the making of Terrence Malick's 'The New World' entitled Making 'The New World' (2006).
-As well, you may know him from his acting role Inland Empire (2006) as Devon Berk's Driver.
+As well, you may know him from his acting roleas Devon Berk's Driver.
 Before that he had a brief screen role in the second season of Twin Peaks (1990) as a character only called Little Boy.

 In less than a month of crowdsourcing, his film had reached his goal.
 According to the description on Kickstarter: "Gray House is an exploration of domestic space that frames a conversation about nature, identity, consumerism and progress."
 And despite the numerous stake holders, as 2016 the film has not yet been released nor are any public updates available.

 Austin's directorial style is somewhat comparable to his father's.
 With a focus on narrative he provides audiences with highly empathetic characters.
 Austin's films tend to be slightly less dark than his father's.
 In addition to film-making Austin is an avid painter, with his interest in visual art starting in high school and continuing through college.
 From there he gained an interest in photography and attending classes at North Carolina School of The Arts.